rinkwitz/CNN_example_for_classifying_MNIST/README.md

 <img src="/img/Figure_0.png" alt="examples and labels" width="750">
 </p>

-The MNIST dataset consists of 28x28 greyscale images.
+The MNIST data set consists of 28 x 28 grayscale images.
 Another way of visualizing the images would be to make a 3D plot with coordinates (x, y, z).
-This way we could use (x, y) to describe the position of a pixel in the image and the z-coordinate to show the 8-bit greyscale vale of that pixel.
+This way we could use (x, y) to describe the position of a pixel in the image and the z-coordinate to show the 8-bit grayscale vale of that pixel.
 The next figure shows the first 4 training example and their labels.

 <p align="center">
 <img src="/img/Figure_1.png" alt="examples and labels in 3D" width="750">
 </p>

 In order for gradient descent to converge as fast as possible, we need to standardize our data.
-For this we substract the mean and divide by the standard deviation feature-wise:
+For this we subtract the mean and divide by the standard deviation feature-wise:

 <p align="center">
 <img src="https://latex.codecogs.com/gif.latex?x_{\text{std}}=\frac{x-\mu_{\text{feat}}}{\sigma_{\text{feat}}}" title="equation 01" />